1. Home

 • Author of the repeated task always gets notification.

-• Only the current recurring task is ever displayed in the Calendar.
+• The scheduled repeated tasks are not visible ahead.
+Only the current recurring task is ever displayed in the Calendar.
 Not all scheduled recurring tasks are visible.

 Important glossary of basic terms:

-• Frequency = period of repetition (weekly, monthly, annually)
+• When to repeat the task = frequency of repetition (daily, weekly, monthly, annually)

 • Repeat every x day/week = the day or week, when the task is repeated

-• Working days only = the task is repeated only Monday to Friday
+• Weekdays only = the task is repeated only Monday to Friday

 • Start creating repeated tasks on… = the date, when the first repeated task is created

-• After x repetitions = repeated task is repeated only several times
+• After … repetitions = repeated task is repeated only several times

 • Ends on… = the task won’t be repeated after the specific date

-• Task with due date = the task has a due date, due date is set for + x days from the creation of a repeated task.
+• I want a task with a due date = the task has a due date, due date is set for + x days from the creation of a repeated task.

 For example the task is created on 10th and you set due date + 5 so the due date is on 15th.
 You see the task 5 days before its due date.